justabot/wizard/nft-marketplace/README.md

 The comprehensive test suite covers:
 - ✅ Contract deployment and initialization
 - ✅ Lazy minting with signature verification
-- ✅ Batch minting operations
+- ✅ Batch minting operations (NEW!)
 - ✅ Payment distribution and splitting
 - ✅ Royalty management and ERC2981 compliance
 - ✅ Access control and security features